 So then, how do you become an apartment syndicator?

-Well, as an experienced apartment syndicator myself, with a company that controls over $400 million in apartment communities, I’ve identified three main ways to break into the apartment syndication industry with no real estate experience.
+Well, as an experienced apartment syndicator myself, with a company that controls $570 million in apartment communities across over 6,000 units, I’ve identified three main ways to break into the apartment syndication industry with no real estate experience.

 1. Past Business Experience

 If you don’t have prior real estate experience, but you do have a successful business background, then you may easily be able to translate those skills into buying apartment communities.
 And by a “successful business background,” I mean that you’ve either started your own company or you’ve held a high-level position at a large corporation.